ImChriis/ImChriis/README.md

 About me
 </h2>

-University Professor and Web Developer with three years of experience in software development.
-I currently teach mobile and web programming at the Dr. Jose Gregorio Hernandez University while also working as a software developer.
+I am a university professor and web developer with over three years of experience creating software for both freelance clients and companies.

+Currently, I teach mobile app and web programming courses at the Dr. Jose Gregorio Hernandez University, while also developing software at my current company.

 <h2 align="left">
 Technologies I use